 I think Alan West would have been an amazing person.

-Many of them, I don't think Condy, because I think that Trump's foreign policy is is less interventionist oriented.
+I don't think Condi, because I think that Trump's foreign policy is less interventionist-oriented.

 I don't think he's against using American military might to defeat evil.

-He said we're gonna bomb the living sh out of uh devices.
+Quite to the contrary, he said we're going to bomb the living sh out of ISIS.

-But I think there's uh you know, especially on the Iraq war, that's something that he and Condi Rice disagreed on.
+But I think there's, you know, especially on the Iraq war, that's something that he and Condi Rice disagreed on.

 And if it happens to be a guy, then it happens to be a guy.